brianhie/scanorama/README.md

 ### Panorama stitching

-#### Toy data sets
+#### Toy datasets

-For a good illustration of how Scanorama works, we can integrate three toy data sets: 293T cells, Jurkat cells, and a 50:50 293T:Jurkat mixture.
-To integrate these data sets, run:
+For a good illustration of how Scanorama works, we can integrate three toy datasets: 293T cells, Jurkat cells, and a 50:50 293T:Jurkat mixture.
+To integrate these datasets, run:
 ```
 python bin/293t_jurkat.py
 ```
-By default, this prints a log reporting the alignments the algorithm has found between data sets and saves visualization images to a file in the repository's top-level directory.
+By default, this prints a log reporting the alignments the algorithm has found between datasets and saves visualization images to a file in the repository's top-level directory.

-#### 26 data sets
+#### 26 datasets

 We can also stitch a much larger number of cells from many more datsets.
 To do this, run
 ```
 python bin/integration_panorama.py conf/panorama.txt
 ```
-to integrate the data sets or
+to integrate the datasets or
 ```
 python bin/panorama.py conf/panorama.txt
 ```
-to batch correct the data sets as well.
-The collection of data sets to be integrated is specified in the config file `conf/panorama.txt`.
+to batch correct the datasets as well.
+The collection of datasets to be integrated is specified in the config file `conf/panorama.txt`.
 Default parameters are listed at the top of `scanorama/scanorama.py`.

 By default, this script will output a verbose log as it finds alignments and applies batch correction.
 At the end, it will automatically save t-SNE visualized images of the integrated result.
-The numpy matrices containing the batch-corrected data sets are also available (in memory) to integrate with other single cell pipelines and packages.
+The numpy matrices containing the batch-corrected datasets are also available (in memory) to integrate with other single cell pipelines and packages.

 #### Runtime performance and memory requirements

 Scanorama runs on multiple cores to speed up its computation; [here are some instructions](https://roman-kh.github.io/numpy-multicore/) to check if Python is making use of the benefits from multicore processing.
-Aligning and batch-correcting 105,476 cells across 26 data sets should complete in around 15 minutes with the process running on 10 cores.
+Aligning and batch-correcting 105,476 cells across 26 datasets should complete in around 15 minutes with the process running on 10 cores.
 The memory usage should be under 8 GB for integration and under 26 GB for batch correction.

 Note that the gradient descent portion of the t-SNE visualization step can take a very long time (a few hours) and require a lot of memory (around 30 GB) on more than 100k cells.
 Other methods for accelerating t-SNE could be used in place of the t-SNE implementation used in this pipeline, such as a faster C++ implementation of [t-SNE](https://github.com/lvdmaaten/bhtsne), [Multicore-TSNE](https://github.com/DmitryUlyanov/Multicore-TSNE), or [net-SNE](https://github.com/hhcho/netsne), a version of t-SNE that uses a neural network to reduce the time required for the gradient descent optimization procedure.